EIF provides tailored support to the 51 poorest countries in the world.

-In its first phase, the EIF provided support for 134 projects with a total allocation of US$200.6 million.
-These projects have helped create the kinds of jobs that lift people, particularly women and youth, out of poverty.
-The EIF's unique approach guarantees full LDC ownership and the majority of EIF projects are co-financed by the LCDs themselves.
+In its first phase, the programme allocated US$200.6 million to 134 partnerships.
+Now in its second phase of work, EIF continues to support LDC governments and small businesses create the kinds of jobs that lift people out of poverty and spur sustainable economic development.
+EIF's unique approach guarantees full LDC ownership, with the majority of projects co-financed by the countries themselves.

-The EIF delivers four broad types of interventions, designed to assist an LDC at every stage of integrating trade into its development strategy.
+The EIF delivers various interventions at various stages, all designed to assist an LDC to integrate trade into its development strategy.

-EIF’s analytical work provides an opportunity for partner agencies and in-country stakeholders to harmonize efforts in support of poverty reduction, inclusive growth and sustainable development.
+EIF’s analytical work allows partner agencies and in-country stakeholders to harmonize their trade efforts to best support poverty reduction, inclusive growth and sustainable development.

 Learn more about how to apply for a Institutional Support projectsGuidelines ›

 Based on the evidence provided by EIF's in-country trade research and analysis, catalytic injections of funds are made to key sectors for maximum impact.